kyle-silver/lear/readme.md

 ## Contributing

 If you would like to contribute to this tool, please open an issue or submit a pull request

+## License

+This project is dual licensed under MIT and Apache 2.0.